wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-It's not such much different though.
+It's not much different than the previous one, though.
 Let's try to add some more logic there.
 Like making sum of clicks and printing some text instead of just number.

 ```ts
 @Component({